-Roy W. Dean Grant Winners are exceptional films with compelling stories told with passion by brilliant filmmakers that are unique and make a contribution to society.
+Roy W. Dean Grant Winners are exceptional films with compelling stories told with passion by brilliant filmmakers that are unique and that make a contribution to society.

 Since 1992, the Roy W. Dean Grant has supported filmmakers with cash and substantial professional discounts from our heartfelt industry donors.
 Each grant averages an estimated $30,000 in value to the winner.
 The Roy W. Dean Grant program, with several annual deadlines, has grown into one of the most sought after competitions in the world.

-The Roy W. Dean Grant funds unique films that make a contribution to society.
-It gives filmmakers with great stories, told with passion, the funding to get their projects started or completed.
+The Roy W. Dean Grant gives filmmakers with great stories, told with passion, the funding to get their projects started or completed.

-The grant is offered 3 times each year.
-It is open to documentary films, narrative features, short films, and web series.
+The grant is offered 4 times each year.
+Three are open to documentary films, narrative features, short films, and web series.
 One is for narrative short films.

 We are proud to have had more than twenty grant winners complete their films to date with many others currently in production.

 Below are our most recent winners and a sampling of some amazing winning projects covering a variety of important subjects